The following table lists the deadline for all materials to be submitted to IIE with the start dates for each cohort.

 Item 12—Field of Study: Select the best description for your field of study from the drop down menu of choices.
 In the text box provided, describe as accurately as possible the area in which you plan to specialize.

 The following is a listing of eligible fields.
-Please select from one of these options only from the drop down menu.
+Please select from one of these options on the drop down menu.
 Select the field name that most closely aligns with your study intention.

 ||Urban Planning (technical; not policy)